 - Mash the beans, leaving about 1/4 of them intact.

 - Once bean mixture has cooled down down to 100°F/38°C, add the warm brine and then stir in koji.
-Mix well for 10 minutes.
+Mix Until well incorporated (5 minutes or so).
 The koji will absorb the cooking liquid.

 - You should be able to make balls with the mixture.
 If it crumbles in your hand, add more of the cooking liquid.

 - Pack the vessel with the mixture, ensuring there are no air bubbles in the jar.

-- Once packed, tap vessel on a towel or wooden cutting board several times to ensure that any air bubbles in the mixture come to the surface.
+- Once packed, tap jar on top of a towel or wooden cutting board several times to ensure that any air bubbles in the mixture come to the surface.

-- Add remaining salt to the top layer of the mixture.
+- Add a salt layer to the top of the mixture.

-- Add a weight such as a glass bottle or plate to the top of the mixture.
+- Add a weight such as a glass jar, bottle or fermentation weight to the top of the mixture.
 This will weigh it down and allow the tamari to rise to the surface during fermentation.

 - Carefully place the vessel into a paper or canvas/cloth bag.
 Staple and/or tape it shut so no insects can enter.
 Write the date on the bag.

 - Carefully open the bag and remove the vessel.

 - Remove the weight.
-Scoop offt any funky mold from the top surface.
+Scoop off any funky mold from the top surface.

 - Blend into a smooth paste using a blender, food processor, etc.

 - Pack contents into a glass jar.
-If using a metal lid, store with a layer of parchment paper between the metal lid and the lip of the jar.
+If using a metal lid, add a layer of parchment paper between the metal lid and the lip of the jar.

 - Store in the refrigerator.
-Lasts several months.
+Lasts several months or maybe years.